 |Project ESP audio sensor|

-|ESP-based audio sensor|
+|ESP32-based audio sensor|

 This project is about creating an audio level meter, for example as an environmental noise measuring node in a citizen science project or as a standalone "decibel meter".

 Marcel Meek built a sound sensor based on an ESP32 board with built-in LoRa-chip.
 It samples audio from a digital I2S microphone, analyses it into sub-bands, then forwards it over LoRaWAN.
 His code can be found here: https://github.com/meekm/LoRaSoundkit

 From TheThingsNetwork, the data is picked up by a kind of 'integration' that sends it to sensor.community.
 This is handled by my noise forwarder Java project.

 I would like to build a case like that!